 From time to time, the University may issue Special Obligation Bonds secured by certain revenue flows including student fees.
 The University is responsible for paying the debt service and any arbitrage rebate due on its Special Obligation debt.
-All other things being equal, the Special Obligation bonds incur proportionally more interest expense because they are generally issued for terms of up to approximately thirty years compared to twenty years for the Debt Service Commitment bonds.
+All other things equal, the Special Obligation bonds incur proportionally more interest expense because they are generally issued for terms of up to approximately thirty years compared to twenty years for the Debt Service Commitment bonds.
 The longer maturities generally represent the cost of the assets financed by the bonds being spread over the student populations utilizing the assets.

-As of April 1, 2009:
+As of March 31, 2010:

-- Total UCONN 2000 Special Obligation Student Fee Revenue debt service (which is paid by the University) amounted to \$392.6 million, representing \$205.1 million of principal and \$187.5 million of interest (including the Special Obligation Student Fee Revenue Refunding 2002 Series A Bonds net of refunded debt service). - Of this amount the University had paid debt service of \$107.0 million (representing \$30.5 million of principal and \$76.5 million of interest). - Debt service remaining totals \$285.6 million comprising \$174.6 million of principal and \$111.0 million of interest (including capital appreciation bonds).
+- Total UCONN 2000 Special Obligation Student Fee Revenue debt service (which is paid by the University) amounted to \$392.6 million, representing \$205.1 million of principal and \$187.5 million of interest (including the Special Obligation Student Fee Revenue Refunding 2002 Series A Bonds net of refunded debt service). - Of this amount the University had paid debt service of \$120.3 million (representing \$35.2 million of principal and \$85.1 million of interest). - Debt service remaining totals \$272.3 million comprising \$170.0 million of principal and \$102.3 million of interest (including capital appreciation bonds).

-For the fiscal year ending June 30, 2008, the University paid from its own resources Special Obligation Bond debt service of \$13.2 million (representing \$4.3 million of principal and \$8.9 million of interest).
+For the fiscal year ending June 30, 2009, the University paid from its own resources Special Obligation Bond debt service of \$13.2 million (representing \$4.5 million of principal and \$8.7 million of interest).